oracle-livelabs/converged/obaas/provision/provision.md

 1. Verify you can connect to the Parse Dashboard

     Open a web browser to the Parse Dashboard address that was given at the end of your apply log, for example `https://<IP-ADDRESS>/parse-dashboard`.
-(You will get a cretificate warning which can be ignored).
-You can login to the dashboard with the username `ADMIN` (that's case sensitive) and the password you specified during the installation.
+(You will get a certificate warning which can be ignored).
+Login to the dashboard with the username `ADMIN` (that's case sensitive) and the password you specified during the installation.

     ![Parse Login](images/obaas-parse-login.png " ")